xcube-dev/xcube/docs/source/dataaccess.md

     * A dictionary with:
         * `ref_path: str` - Path or URL to the reference file.
 Required.
         * `data_id: str` - Optional identifier for the referenced data.
         * `data_descriptor: dict` - Optional metadata or descriptor.
-Can contain arbitrary fields.
 * `target_protocol: str` - Protocol used to load reference files.
 If not provided, derived from the given path.
 * `target_options: dict` - Additional filesystem options for loading the reference files.
 * `remote_protocol: str` - Protocol of the filesystem used to access referenced data.
    Derived from the first reference with a protocol, if not given.
 * `remote_options: dict` - Additional filesystem options for accessing the referenced data.
-* `max_gap: int` - Maximum byte-range gap allowed when merging concurrent requests.
+* `max_gap: int` - Max byte-range gap allowed when merging concurrent requests.
 See `max_block`.
 * `max_block: int` - Max size of merged byte ranges.
-Default: 256MB.
+Defaults to `256MB`.
 Set `0` to merge only touching ranges.
 Negative disables merging.
-* `cache_size: int` - Maximum LRU cache size.
-Controls how many references (based on `record_size`) can be held in memory.
-Used for lazy loading.
+* `cache_size: int` - Max LRU cache size.
 * `use_listings_cache: bool` - Whether to use a cache for listings.
 * `listings_expiry_time: float` - Expiry time (in seconds) for cached listings.
-* `max_paths: int` - Maximum number of paths to consider.
+* `max_paths: int` - Max number of paths to consider.
 * `skip_instance_cache: bool` - Skip using an internal cache per instance.
 * `asynchronous: bool` - Enable asynchronous I/O.